tasneem34/chat-ui-project-/README.md

 # chat-ui-project-

-This app is an ui chat application built using flutter by dart programming langue it has the flowing features:
+This app is an ui chat application built using flutter by dart programming language it has the flowing features:

 -	It has a scrollable list that contains icon for users available.
 -	Also it has a conversation list that contains the icon of the user and his name, the last massage that last sent , and the time.